 South Bound Brook: 1 Mayor, 2 Council Members

 Watchung: 2 Council Members

-The largest number of New Jersey voters — 2,402,244 to be exact — have not formally claimed any party affiliation.
+The largest bloc of New Jersey voters — 2,386,959 to be exact — have not formally claimed any party affiliation.
 But pollsters who know such things say the breakdown of these unaffiliated voters is pretty close to the Democrat/Republican split.
 In some counties, the number of unaffiliated voters went down as some declared themselves to be either Democrat or Republican.